The most common treatments for canker sores include topical anesthetics and mouthwashes.

 Food sensitivities or allergies

 Canker sores are very common, and women are more likely to experience them than men.
 A primary care physician or dentist will be able to diagnose and treat canker sores.
-If you go to the doctor or dentist for your canker sore, here are some questions you might get asked:
+If you go to a healthcare provider or dentist for your canker sore, here are some questions you might get asked:

 Are you experiencing any pain, difficulty chewing, or difficulty talking?